patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - Path of `config/variables.json` and `config/connections.json` depends on mounted path from local machine or path we specified to copied it to in `Dockerfile`
 - If you used copying approach through `Dockerfile`, please note that the image would contain files that contain sensitive information, especially in `connections.json`, and can be dangerous to leak to public.
-- `google_cloud_default` is leave blank to use conenction from ADC, this method was explained by Airflow Official in reference link below.
+- `google-cloud-default` is left blank to use conenction from ADC, this method was explained by Airflow Official in reference link below.

 References:
 - [Configuring Airflow Connections - Airflow Official](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html)